ProjectPythia/pythia-foundations/foundations/github/github-workflows.md

-# GitHub Workflows
+# Git Workflows

 ```{image} ../../images/Git-Logo-2Color.png
 :alt: Git Logo
 :width: 400px
 ```

 A workflow is a series of activities or tasks that must be completed sequentially or parallel to achieve the desired outcome.
-Here we outline two different GitHub workflows that take you through the steps leading up to opening a Pull Request.
+Here we outline two different Git workflows that take you through the steps leading up to opening a pull request.

 ## Overview:

-1. GitHub workflows overview
+1. Overview of Git workflows
-1. Git Feature Branch Workflow
+1. Feature branch workflow
 1. Forking workflow

 ## Prerequisites

+<<<<<<< Updated upstream
 | Concepts                                         | Importance  | Notes |
 | ------------------------------------------------ | ----------- | ----- |
 | [What is GitHub](what-is-github.md)              | Necessary   |       |